HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ## Limitations

-1. For hybrid deployments in which two different hostnames are used for the on-premises DX Core and Kubernetes DX Services, there are no options to enter both the hostnames.
+- For hybrid deployments in which two different hostnames are used for the on-premises DX Core and Kubernetes DX Services, there are no options to enter both the hostnames.
 You must consider the DXClient function being used and enter the appropriate hostname.
 For example, for DAM tasks such as `manage-dam-staging`, you must enter the Kubernetes hostname.
 For DX Core tasks such as `deploy-portlet` you must enter the on-premises DX Core hostname.

-2. For v1.26.0 and above, it is required to set full access to the bin folder to execute DXClient commands.
+- Starting CF217 (DXClient v1.26.0 and above), it is required to set full access to the bin folder to execute DXClient commands.

 ## HCLSoftware U learning materials